 Asteroid Belt

-Asteroids are rocky, small Solar System bodies that orbit the Sun, primarily found in the asteroid belt between Mars and Jupiter.
-However, they can also be found in other regions of the Solar System, such as near-Earth asteroids (NEAs), trojan asteroids, and centaurs.
+Asteroids are rocky, small Solar System bodies that orbit the Sun.
+These are primarily found in the asteroid belt between Mars and Jupiter.
+However, they can also be found in other regions of the Solar System.
+Regions such as near-Earth asteroids (NEAs), trojan asteroids, and centaurs.

 1. 1.
-Asteroid Belt: This is the main region where most asteroids are located, stretching from about 2.2 astronomical units (AU) to 3.3 AU from the Sun.
-It is believed to contain millions of asteroids, ranging in size from small boulders to dwarf planets like Ceres, the largest object in the asteroid belt with a diameter of about 940 kilometers.
+Asteroid Belt: This region contains most asteroids, stretching from about 2.2 astronomical units (AU) to 3.3 AU from the Sun.
+Experts estimate it holds millions of asteroids, ranging in size from small boulders to dwarf planets like Ceres, the largest object in the asteroid belt with a diameter of about 940 kilometres.

 2. 2.
 Near-Earth Asteroids (NEAs): These are asteroids whose orbits bring them close to Earth’s orbit.
 NEAs are further classified into three subgroups based on their closest approach to the Sun: